Hero image desktop Hero image mobile

 Focused on making red meat more sustainable

-The industry then reports annually on key metrics to ensure transparency and track progress towards sustainability priorities.
+The industry reports annually on key metrics to ensure transparency and track progress towards sustainability priorities.

 The Australian red meat industry is intrinsically connected with the land and its natural resources, which is why it takes its environmental responsibilities seriously.